WVURAIL/dspira-lessons/_posts/2020-07-24-EarthAroundSun.md

     to determine the speed of the Earth's rotation, revolution around the Sun, and the Sun's speed around the Galaxy.

  ## Modeling Earth's Motion around the Sun
    The Earth will be modeled as moving in a circle around the Sun.
-The direction to the Center of the Galaxy is also included becuase it will eventually be needed for the measurements
+The direction to the Center of the Galaxy(GC) is also included becuase it will eventually be needed for the measurements.
+Since the amount of the Earth's motion towards the GC is eventually needed for Doppler considerations, a graphical approach to velocity vector components is used here. hihrere